memari-majid/Berkeley-LLM-Virtual-TA-/README.md

-# Virtual TA for Berkeley Large Language Model Agents course
+# Virtual TA for Berkeley Large Language Model Agents Course

 ## Overview

-This project serves as a **virtual Teaching Assistant (TA)** for the **CS294/194-196 Large Language Model Agents** course at UC Berkeley.
+This project serves as a **virtual Teaching Assistant (TA)** for the **[CS294/194-196 Large Language Model Agents](https://rdi.berkeley.edu/llm-agents/f24)** course at UC Berkeley.
 It leverages a Retrieval-Augmented Generation (RAG) system, built using LangChain and PGVector, to create a knowledge base that assists students by providing factual, contextually relevant answers to course-related questions.

 The system allows users to load and query course materials, including scientific papers, lecture notes, and other documents.
 It is powered by HuggingFace embeddings and uses PostgreSQL with PGVector for efficient semantic search.
 The local LLaMA model (Ollama) is integrated to generate responses based on the most relevant documents retrieved from the knowledge base.
 This RAG system acts as a virtual TA, available to help students understand and engage with course content.